scottish-government-design-system/designsystem.gov.scot/guidance/forms/form-content/index.md

 noindex: true
 ---

 Before designing a new digital form, or updating an existing one, it is critical that the service's requirements and the user needs are fully understood.
-User research must be undertaken to map the user journeys and drive what the form's content should be.
+User research must be undertaken to map the user journeys and inform what the form's content should be.

 The following activities should be considered when developing the form content.

 ## Identify all the information you need to collect

-Based on your research findings make a list of all the information your form needs to collect from users.
-This becomes the basis to designing the form questions.
+Use your research findings to make a list of all the information your form needs to collect from users.
+This becomes the basis for designing the form questions.

 ## Review the form questions